 Figure 6.3.1.2-1: User consent provision for UE data collection

 1a.
-Nudm_ParameterProvision_Update Request (UE_Id, UE data consent) - The Service Provider may collect the user consent for UE data collection (if applicable) from its users and provide the information via the UE data consent parameter along with the UE Id for which the user consent applies.
+Nnef/Nudm_ParameterProvision_Update Request (UE_Id, UE data consent) - The Service Provider may collect the user consent for UE data collection (if applicable) from its users and provide the information via the UE data consent parameter along with the UE Id for which the user consent applies.
 The Service Provider may also update or revocate the user consent.
 The UE data consent parameter is stored in the UDM/UDR as a subscription information.
 The UE data consent parameter may define the user consent for UE level data collection from UE or application or network side.
 The UE data consent parameter may also be provisioned by the network operator.

 1b.
 Alternatively, the UE data consent parameter may be configured in the UDM/UDR as a user subscription information.